akundu0/travel-journal-api/README.md

 - Add security and support for multiple users (each user can only see their journals)
 - Add tags to entries to further filter (beach, family, etc.)
 - Add a Swagger UI for easier testing (I haven't actually done this before, but I don't think it would be that difficult.)
-- More aggregated endpoints (most visited destination, )
+- More aggregated endpoints (most visited destination, top rated destination, word cloud, etc.)
 - Add a front end!